 Moisturize with the Heavy Stuff

 Strangely and frustratingly, conventional body lotions are rarely emollient enough for knees and elbows (and if they are then they are so thick and gloopy that I fear getting dressed).
-I reserve the richest cream possible for my knees – I like Pure Glam Peppermint Grapefruit Hand and Foot Repair ($28 in the shop)and give my saggier parts an extra lift with Jenetiqa Firm Up Body and Hands Firming Cream ($28).
-Another ultra-hydration option is Sciote Body Firming Lotion ($40 in the shop), which also improves the appearance of cellulite.
+I reserve the richest cream possible for my knees – I like Pure Glam Peppermint Grapefruit Hand and Foot Repair ($28) and give my saggier parts an extra lift with Jenetiqa Firm Up Body and Hands Firming Cream ($28).
+Another ultra-hydration option is Sciote Body Firming Lotion ($40),which also improves the appearance of cellulite.
 Don’t be fooled by the names, these lotions can be used all over.

 And if you really want to give yourself the ultimate in body care then go for Stemulation Relance Body Lotion ($98 in the shop).
 It is one of the most rewardingly hydrating body lotions and even has growth factors as well as some excellent botanicals to tell those kninkles who really is the boss around here.